MagicDash91/All-of-Data-Science-Project/Streamlit-Web-Application-main/README.md

 ## 10. CT Scan and MRI Diagnosis Explanator
 This web Application allows to help the doctor and medical officer to analyze about the result of patient CT Scan and MRI image and give some potential abnormalies

+## 11. LLM Pandas AI and Google Gemini Analysis
+This web Application allows to analyze your CSV Dataset and let the user ask anything about their Dataset, then PandasAI will give the answer based on the user question (answers can be dataframe or visualization) and lastly Google Gemini will give some explanation if the answer is a visualization